-a river flowing NW from E Alaska to the Yukon River.
+a river flowing northwest from eastern Alaska to the Yukon River.
 About 650 miles (1,045 km) long.

 a member of a North American Indian people of the Tanana River drainage basin in east-central Alaska.

 the Athabascan language of the Tanana.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 A great silence hovered over the forest which bounded the banks of the Tanana River.On the Yukon Trail | Roy J. Snell

 All these circumstances give to the Tanana the appearance of equality with the more important stream.Along Alaska's Great River | Frederick Schwatka